-Book on to an an Open Day now.
+Book on to an MBA Open Day or Webinar now

 Surrey's Executive MBA is a transformational experience, both personally and professionally.
 It has been specifically designed to help you balance a demanding career and personal commitments with a 24-month period of intensive study and professional development.